binary-signal/Unavailability-in-Transmission-Grid/README.md

 #### Run with
 `pipenv run python main.py`

+#### Run with supevisor
+Most of the times running main.py alone will end up in a crash, due to network connectivity, server closing the connection or even refusing to serve your requests.
+To avoid this run main.py inside supervisor.py which restarts the scrapper when it crashes until it completes it's tasks.

+`pipenv run python supervisor.py main.py -v`

 #### Verbose logging
-Produce more detailed log messages and save them to a file by setting -v flag.
+Produce more detailed log messages  -v flag.
-Every time the file main.py is executed, log file is overwritten.
+Every time the file main.py is executed, log file is overwritten if you have enabled the option to save logs to file, need to add this to config.json.

 `pipenv run python main.py -v`

 #### Config file
 The script needs a config file formatted as JSON.
 A missing or corrupted config file will produce a runtime error.
+You only need to fill in "session" fields, you can leave empty or completely remove "advanced" fields.

 A simple config.json
 ``` {